 Tips for making it

-• Once the potato has been boiled let it cool for just 10 minutes.
-It should still be slightly hot to touch.
-Cold potato will be harder to to grate and the souffle will not be smooth.
+- Once the potato has been boiled let it cool for just 10 minutes.
+It should still be slightly hot to the touch.
+Cold potato will be harder to grate and the souffle will not be smooth.

-• It may seem odd to steam the veggies and potato together.
-For me, it’s a time saver.
-But, feel free to steam them separately if you don’t like my way.
+- It seems odd to steam the veggies and potatoes together, but it’s a huge timesaver.
+Feel free to steam them separately if you don’t like my method.

-• Don’t forget to thoroughly wash the potatoes.
+- Remember to wash the potatoes thouroughly.
 It would be annoying to see muddy water in your instant pot after steaming it.

 Inspiration for this recipe